Skip to content

 The last time the current shut down was at the end of the last glacial maximum (LGM) leading to abrupt cooling across much of Europe (‘Younger Dryas’) with an unstable climate and wild weather globally for several thousand years.
 The climate is now warming far faster than at the end of the LGM.
 In 2019 there is concern amongst key scientists that the current may have already reached tipping point and is shutting down.

-Recent (2023) research indicates it will shut down this century.
+Recent (2023: Video 5 and 2024: Video 6) research indicates it will shut down this century.
 The tipping point for when this could occur has been calculated (Video 5).

 Video 5: The lead author of Physics-based early warning signal shows that AMOC is on tipping course (Science Advances 10) explains the processes and findings.